wifisensing/PicoScenes-Manual/source/index.rst

 News!
 ======
 - Apr.
+26, 2022 Add support for Intel AX211 Wi-Fi NIC, which is the CNVi-interfaced twin of the AX210 NIC.
+- Apr.
 19, 2022 Add a subsection :ref:`ax210_setup` in :doc:`/installation`.
 - Apr.
 16, 2022 Add "-preset" and "--list-presets" options. "--preset <PresetName>" option provides shortcuts to specify SDR or NIC frontends to work with 40/80/160-Channel, VHT/HESU format, and LDBC/BCC coding.
 For example, "--preset TX_CBW_160_HESU" is a shortcut to "--rate 200e6 --tx-resample-ratio 1.25 --cbw 160 --format hesu --coding ldpc".
 The complete list of the predefined presets can be queried by "--list-presets" option.
 - Apr.
 7, 2022 `PicoScenes now officially supports HackRF One <https://zpj.io/picoscenes-supports-hackrf/>`_, the most cost-efficient Wi-Fi sensing-ready SDR!